-But when Edward Snowden released the secret NSA documents to The Guardian US, Der Spiegel and The Washington Post, we found out that was a lie.
-The businesses that we had entrusted with our information had been given up to the government.
-None of our information was secure.
+But when Edward Snowden released the secret NSA documents to The Guardian US, Der Spiegel and The Washington Post in 2013, we found out that it was a lie.
+None of our information was secure –the businesses we trusted had given up it to the government.

 There are many people who would like to keep their information private.
-They can be political activists being clamped down on by the government.
-Whistleblowers like Snowden.
-Or it could just be average people who want to know that no one is watching them.
+They can be political activists being clamped down by governments or whistleblowers like Snowden.
+Or they could just be average people who want to know that no one is watching them.

-One of the most important ways we communicate is by sending and receiving emails.
-Most of us have a lot of sensitive information in there, and the idea that someone is potentially viewing all that information, or has the ability to, is unsettling.
+Sending and receiving emails is one of the most important ways we communicate.
+Most of us have a lot of sensitive information in there, and the idea that someone has the ability to view all that information or is potentially doing it is unsettling.

 Tor (The Onion Router) anonymizes your communications online by relaying your traffic through nodes all over the world.
 They bounce it around before it reaches its final destination, making it complicated to figure out where the communication originally came from.
-The system is great and is improving constantly, as the governments try to find ways to track down Tor users.
+The system is great and constantly improving, as the governments try to find ways to track down Tor users.

-A VPN (Virtual Private Network) hides your IP address by creating a secure connection to a server of your choosing.
-All information is encrypted when you browse the web, as a secure tunnel is created from your computer to the internet.
+A VPN (Virtual Private Network) hides your IP address by creating a secure connection to a server of your choice.
+Your sensitive data secured when you browse the web, as it flows through an encrypted tunnel.

-But even better, for extra security, NordVPN offers Tor over VPN, so that instead of choosing whether to use Tor or VPN, you can just use both.
+NordVPN keeps no logs of users’ online activity, meaning no record of your communications exists.
+What’s even better, NordVPN offers Onion over VPN, so that instead of choosing whether to use Tor or VPN, you can just use both.